patrisanfar/CNV_Calling_TGS/README.md

 Once preprocessed BAMs are available, the full CNV detection and annotation workflow is launched using the script `run_CNV_pipeline.sh`.
 This main script manages all subsequent steps (CNV calling, merging and annotation) through SLURM job submission, setting the order of execution via job dependencies.

+All paths and parameters used throughout the pipeline are defined in the file `config.sh`.

 ## 2. CNV calling

 Copy number variation detection was performed using five open-source tools suitable for use with targeted sequencing data: